javascript-tutorial/en.javascript.info/1-js/9-object-inheritance/05-object-prototype/article.md

-# Object prototype and methods
+# Object.prototype and methods

 The `"prototype"` property is widely used by the core of Javascript itself.
 All built-in constructor functions use it.

-We'll see how it works for plain objects first, and then for more complex ones.
+We'll see how it is for plain objects first, and then for more complex ones.

 Let's say we output an empty object: